top of page

 Vancouver, British Columbia

-Although half the size of an average Orca, Alice's body and dorsal fin were as white as snow, making it easy to identify her and her pod wherever they travelled.
-Dr. G. Clifford Carl of the Provincial Museum in Victoria saw Alice's unique features as an opportunity to study the movement of Orcas along the Pacific coast.
-He reached out to the public for assistance and received an overwhelming response.
-Fishermen, lighthouse keepers, and even people standing on the shore, all eager to help, reported their sightings to Dr. Carl.
-Within ten years, he had recorded at least 50 confirmed sightings of Alice and her pod, who seemed to be encircling Vancouver Island, sometimes twice in one year, and often putting on a show for anyone willing to watch.
+Despite being half the size of an average Orca, Alice's white-as-snow body made it easy to identify her and her pod wherever they roamed.
+Dr. G. Clifford Carl of Victoria's provincial museum recognized the rare opportunity presented by Alice's unique features and reached out to British Columbians for their assistance.
+Over the next ten years, fishermen, lighthouse keepers, and beachgoers, all eager to contribute, reported their sightings to Dr. Carl, and the results surprised everyone.
+Alice and her pod seemed to be circling Vancouver Island, sometimes twice in a single year.

-"Her dorsal fin gleams like a scimitar in the sunlight!" -Metchosin observer (1947)...after seeing Alice for the first time.
+"Her dorsal fin gleams like a scimitar in the sunlight!" -A Metchosin Citizen (after seeing Alice for the first time in 1947)

 1958::Alice and Her Pod 'Performing' at Harling Point Near Victoria, British Columbia

-"1958::Alice and Her Pod 'Performing' at Harling Point Near Victoria, British Columbia"
+"1958::Alice and Her Pod 'Performing' Off Harling Point Near Victoria, British Columbia"

 Photo Clip: Victoria Daily Times (1958)